 Of course, it’s easy in cases like these to demonize the defendants – to lose all sense of compassion and perspective.
 Often, seemingly “black and white” cases are more nuanced than news reports disclose.
 Even in cases involving truly reprehensible actions – morally or legally speaking – defendants are entitled to fair legal representation.
 And compassion is needed to help everyone involved heal and recover from the experience.

-Michael Kraut, a former city prosecutor who has won wide acclaimed for his Los Angeles criminal defense firm, The Kraut Law Group, can help you come to terms with the legal crisis facing you and your family.
+Michael Kraut, a former city prosecutor who has won wide acclaimed for his Los Angeles criminal defense firm, The Kraut Criminal & DUI Lawyers, can help you come to terms with the legal crisis facing you and your family.
 Whether you stand accused of Los Angeles Medicare fraud, insurance fraud, or any other Southern California white-collar crime, Attorney Kraut and his team can help you succeed.